-As an example, we are assuming that you have several files in a folder of varying names and different file formats or extensions, and we want to change all these images to the JPG file extension.
-To begin the process, open the folder, press Shift and right-click in an empty spot inside the folder.
+For example, we assume that you have several files in a folder of varying names and different file formats or extensions, and we want to change all these images to the JPG file extension.
+To begin the process, open the folder, press Shift, and right-click in an empty spot inside the folder.

-You will see a Open command prompt here context menu item.
+You will see an Open command prompt here context menu item.
 Click on it to open a command prompt window.
 Now type the following in it and hit Enter:

 ren *.* *.jpg

-Here we are using a wildcard as we want any file extension o be changed to.jpg extension.
+Here we are using a wildcard as we want any file extension to be changed to jpg.
 When you do this, you will see that all the files in the folder will get an extension of .jpg.

 Batch rename files